 Before meeting with your members of Congress and their staffers, the AADA will provide you with specific information about legislative priorities, talking points, and other resources.
 Remember to bring plenty of business cards!

 Materials for the conference will be emailed to attendees one week prior to the event.
+Hard copies for the complete materials will only be available upon request.
 In addition, the Legislative Conference Web page will be updated with the agenda, and other important information, as it becomes available.